 This Crispy Baked Falafel recipe is perfect for meal prep.
 Bake a batch over the weekend and enjoy for lunch throughout the week!

-- 1 cup dry chickpeas, soaked 24 hours (2 cups once soaked)
+- 1 cup dried chickpeas, soaked 24 hours

 - ½ yellow onion, roughly chopped

 - 1 bunch of fresh parsley, leaves and stems

 - ½ bunch of fresh cilantro, leaves and stems

 - 2 teaspoons salt

 - 1 ½ teaspoons baking powder

 - 2 tablespoons whole wheat flour (or gluten-free all purpose baking flour)